Running a DAM System? Here’s an Operational Model for Success

 Reduced Risk

-Unmanaged assets are much more easily lost, deleted, misplaced, and certainly misused.
+Unmanaged assets are much easier to lose, delete, misplace, and misuse.
 There are measurable risks to not using a DAM system.
 In fact, the legal risks surrounding asset misuse can be some very expensive errors, especially for larger brands.
-By implementing and effectively operating a DAMS, you’re protecting the integrity of the brand and organization in many ways, all through one system.
+By implementing and effectively operating a DAM system, you’re protecting the integrity of the brand and organization in many ways, all through one system.

 What’s Your Purpose?

-Before we go any further, remember this: Your purpose for adopting a DAM system drives how every other component in your OM operates.
+Before we go any further, remember this: Your purpose for adopting a DAM system drives how every other component in your operational model works.
 So what’s your purpose?
 This element of a systematic approach is at the core, and is important to get clarity on before you dive into implementation.
 Discuss your reasoning with a representative team, and maybe ask yourselves:

-Whatever your purpose for taking on a DAMS, be sure to keep that as your focus as you go through the long-tail process of implementation and ongoing DAMS operation.
+Whatever your purpose for taking on a DAM system, be sure to keep that as your focus as you go through the long-tail process of implementation and ongoing DAM operation.
 Document it, post it prominently, and share it with your stakeholders.
-Remember, this is not a once and done exercise completed when you are first implementing a DAMS—the purpose should drive all decisions throughout the system life cycle.
-Purpose should have staying power, but may be revisited and revised annually, always keeping value delivery at the forefront.
+Remember, this is not a once and done exercise completed when you are first implementing a DAM system—the purpose should drive all decisions throughout the system life cycle.
+Purpose should have staying power, but you may revisit and revise it annually, always keeping value delivery at the forefront.

 People: The power behind the DAM’s success

 The purpose of your DAM system is likely tied to both the needs of your people and the pain points of their roles.
-The team members who are served by a DAMS usually fall into the following user groups:
+The team members a DAM serves usually fall into the following user groups:

-- End Users: anyone in the organization who can access the DAMS, search and download assets, and create new content using those assets
+• End Users: anyone in the organization who can access the DAM system, search and download assets, and create new content using those assets

-It’s important that each of these user groups are considered and connected in the operational model.
+It’s important to consider and connect each of these user groups in the DAM operational model.
 If any group isn’t on board, the whole DAM implementation can lose effectiveness, suffer in quality, and ultimately prevent widespread adoption.
 Delivering value to these users should always be a top priority for DAM system decision-making.

 Conducting exploratory work with each user group sets a strong foundation for implementation and ongoing operations.
 Integrating and aligning the people in your organization who manage and use the DAM system to the purpose is the second step in the operating system we recommend.